Generalizable data-driven turbulence closure modeling on unstructured grids with differentiable physics: Methods

 \subsubsection{Encode-Process-Decode}

 We adopt a simple Encode-Process-Decode architecture for our GNN implementation as follows.
 After the graph is generated from the raw dataset, the node features in the input graph, $\mathbf{V_0}$, are mapped to a higher-dimensional latent node space, $\mathbf{h}_i$, through a linear projection.
 Similarly, the latent edge features, $\mathbf{h}_{ij}$, are obtained by applying a linear projection to the edge features from the input graph.
+Here, we set the dimension of latent node and edge spaces to 128 for the two-dimensional case.
+For the three-dimensional case, we increase the latent dimension to 256 to accommodate the larger node/edge feature dimensionality (17/3 vs. 10/2) and the greater complexity of three-dimensional turbulence, which requires higher representational capacity.
+This enrichment of node and edge feature representations enhances the expressiveness of the architecture, enabling subsequent GNN layers to more effectively capture nonlinear relationships within local graph neighborhoods.
 The encoding process is formally defined as follows:

-where $\mathcal{E}_v$ and $\mathcal{E}_e$ are linear projection-based encoders for node and edge features with the structure of $[9, 128]$ and $[2,128]$, respectively, and are applied node/edge-wise.
+where $\mathcal{E}_v$ and $\mathcal{E}_e$ are linear projection-based encoders for node and edge features with the structure of $[17, 256]$ and $[3,256]$ for the three-dimensional case ($[10, 128]$ and $[2,128]$ for 2D), respectively, and are applied node/edge-wise.
+This reflects the input feature sizes (see Sec. \ref{sec:Graph representation of flowfield}.) and the latent widths used (256 in 3D; 128 in 2D).
 Once the input graph's node and edge features are encoded into latent node and edge representations, the processor performs multiple rounds of message passing on these latent features.
-In our setup, we use three message-passing layers within the processor.
-Each layer consists of arithmetic operations and multi-layer perceptrons (MLPs), with batch normalization applied after each message-passing step to stabilize learning.
+In our setup, we use four message-passing layers within the processor.
+Each layer consists of arithmetic operations and multi-layer perceptrons (MLPs).

-After processing, the node features are decoded using a linear projection to predict the target quantities for the SGS stress model.
-Our model predicts a total of four outputs in two dimensions (2D): the SGS coefficient $C_s$ and four independent components of the non-linear stress tensor $\tau^{NL}_{ij}$, where $i$ and $j$ refers to the Cartesian components of a symmetric 2D tensor.
-Specifically, the isotropic and symmetric-traceless components of $\tau^{NL}_{ij}$ are predicted separately and then summed to form the final stress tensor, which is defined as follows:
+After processing, the node features are decoded using a linear projection to predict the target quantity, $C_s$, for the SGS stress model.
+Then, the decoding process is defined as follows: